-- ➤ Council resources are released in accordance with the Council's approved procedures and budgets; - ➤ Payments are supported by appropriate records, either in the form of an original trade invoice or other appropriate form of document confirming the payment as due and/or an acknowledgement of receipt, where no other form of invoice is available; - An official order has been raised for the acquisition of goods or service delivery, where one would be anticipated; - ➤ All discounts due on goods and services supplied are identified and appropriate action taken to secure the discount; - The correct expense codes have been applied to invoices when processed; and - ➤ VAT has been appropriately identified and coded to the control account for periodic recovery.
+- ➤ Council resources are released in accordance with the Council's approved procedures and budgets; - ➤ Payments are supported by appropriate records, either in the form of an original trade invoice or other appropriate form of document confirming the payment as due and/or an acknowledgement of receipt, where no other form of invoice is available; - An official order has been raised for the acquisition of goods or service delivery, where one would be anticipated; - ➤ All discounts due on goods and services supplied are identified and appropriate action taken to secure the discount; - > The correct expense codes have been applied to invoices when processed; and - ➤ VAT has been appropriately identified and coded to the control account for periodic recovery.

-We have commenced our testing in this area, examining a sample of payments.
+We have completed our testing in this area, examining a sample of payments.

 We also note that VAT returns continue to be completed in a timely and accurate manner, with electronic "on-line" submission now in place, in line with HMRC requirements.
-We have examined the quarterly reclaims to December 2021 confirming that the detail correlates to that in the Omega VAT control account.
+We have examined the quarterly reclaims to March 2022 confirming that the detail correlates to that in the Omega VAT control account.

 No matters arise in this area warranting formal comment or recommendation.
-We will undertake further work at our financial year end audit.